OpenToonix/OpenToonix-HTTP-Server/README.md

 In order to run the application using [Docker](https://www.docker.com/), you must have Docker installed on your machine.

-For running the application with Docker, you will need to mount both avatars storage folder using Docker volumes and map port `8080` to your host machine.
+For running the application with Docker, you will need to mount avatars storage folder using Docker volumes and map port `8080` to your host machine.